Chipmakers fined by EU for price-fixing

 Samsung received the biggest single fine of 146m euros.
 The second biggest was 57m euros, which was levied on Germany's Infineon.

 All the fines were reduced by 10% because the companies co-operated with the probe.

 The cartel, in operation between 1998 and 2002, involved a "network of contacts" who shared secret information.
-They colluded to set prices for DRAM chips sold to major PC makers and server manufacturers, the commission said.'Speed up'
+They colluded to set prices for DRAM chips sold to major PC makers and server manufacturers, the commission said.